Black-browed bushtit

-The black-browed bushtit or black-browed tit (Aegithalos bonvaloti) is a species of bird in the family Aegithalidae.
+The black-browed bushtit (Aegithalos iouschistos), also known as the black-browed tit or rufous-fronted bushtit, is a species of bird in the family Aegithalidae.
 It is found in mid-southern China and sporadically in Myanmar.
 Its natural habitats are boreal forests and temperate forests.
-It was formerly considered to be conspecific with the rufous-fronted tit (A. iouschistos) of the central and eastern Himalayas but is now often regarded as a separate species.
-Sometimes the subspecies A. b. sharpei (Burmese tit) of western Burma is also treated as a species.
+The subspecies A. b. sharpei (Burmese tit) of western Burma and A. i. bonvaloti of southern China have sometimes been treated as separate species.